Paint & Coatings Industry

 Traditional touchless fixtures feature infrared sensors that trigger activation when a user enters the detection zone.
 Initially, touchless hand-washing fixtures were unreliable and frustrating for users.
 However, through dedicated product improvements, new fixtures are incorporating a self-adjusting detection zone that allows the sensor to automatically adjust to the surrounding environment.
 This eliminates interference from reflective surfaces, soap scum buildup or different user skin tones that can affect the fixture’s performance.

 Another innovation is capacitive sensing technology.
 It creates an omni-directional detection zone that surrounds the entire spout of a faucet, rather than a restricted detection zone commonly found with infrared-controlled faucets.
-That eliminates the clapping and wild gestures we have all made, trying to find “the sweet spot” to initiate water flow.
-Vandal resistance is another key concern for the mechanical and electrical components.
+That eliminates the clapping and wild gestures we have all made, trying to find "the sweet spot"

 Keeping Restrooms Clean and Appealing